 Policy Steward:Senior Vice President for Research and the Associate Vice President for Budget and Finance>

-To establish policies for preparation and submission of proposals for sponsored research, instruction, and outreach projects.
+To establish a policy for preparation and submission of proposals for sponsored research, instruction, and outreach projects.

 Non-Federal Awards: Proposals for non-federal awards should follow the guidelines set by the awarding organization.
 Federal costing policies and proposal development guidance should be used as a basis for development of these award proposals if no other guidance exists.

 Authorization to Submit: Principal Investigators do not have the authority to submit proposals on their own.
 Investigators should contact their college/unit Research Administrator as soon as they learn of a funding opportunity.
 This is to ensure sufficient time to develop an appropriate cost proposal, complete all sponsor-required forms and certifications, and secure all required approvals.
 Approval is evidenced by signatures on the proposal and on the University's Internal Approval Form (IAF).
 After the Principal Investigator (PI) and any co-investigators have signed the IAF, the proposal must be signed by all designated approvers, which may include the investigators' Department Heads, Associate Deans, Campus Chancellors, and/or Campus Directors of Academic Affairs.
 The Associate Vice President for Research/Director of Sponsored Programs and his or her authorized delegates serve as the final approver.